e2xen/d-interpreter/README.md

 # d-interpreter

-An interpreter for a dynamic language
+An interpreter for a dynamic language.

+Any variable can have any type, determined at runtime.
+Several types are supported: interger, real, boolean, string (basic types), array, tuple (user-defined types), function.
+All functions are anonymous, but can be assigned to variables.

+The project is for educational purpose mainly, but many basic algorithms can be implemented using this language (see ***example/\**** folder).

 The grammar of language defined here: https://hackmd.io/@rVcuiUEATqOC-eoEZx_mmQ/rk4NYwfb9